 |AmazonBasics 43-Inch 5-1 Reflector||

-This is an indispensable attribute of the backlit silhouette photography.
-Either you work in the studio or shoot outside, such a reflector will help to brighten shadowy spots.
+This is an indispensable tool of backlit silhouette photography.
+Whether you work in the studio or shoot outside, such a reflector will help to brighten shadowy spots.

 Don’t forget about all sorts of reflectors.
 This photography equipment will make spots with deep shadows brighter.
 Hold or attach it in front of the light source and adjust the angle until you get the necessary amount of light reflected towards the shadowed area.
 Thus, you can perfectly light your model.

 Using a spot meter, you can accurately focus the camera on a certain area regardless of how bright the rest of the frame is and define the best exposure.
 It helps read the exposure of the entire photo and its central parts separately.
-Beginners especially like this method, as they can learn the basic exposure settings in order to correctly expose the subject, improve his/her features in situations when the background is either too dark or bright, or occupies 80% of the frame.
+Beginners especially like this method, as they can learn the basic exposure settings in order to correctly expose the subject and improve his/her features in situations when the background is either too dark or bright, or occupies 80 percent of the frame.

 People tend to focus on the brightest part of the picture.
 Would you like all the attention to be paid to the model?
 Or the sky?
 No matter how beautiful the horizon is, you have to concentrate on your subject.
 If there is a wide horizon stripe behind your model, it will turn into a large, ugly and distracting element of the frame.
 Keep this in mind!

-You can’t always be accurate, evaluating the focus, composition and exposure.
+You can’t always be accurate when evaluating the focus, composition, and exposure.
 But Hoodman Loupe absolutely can.
-That’s why, it’s a must-have if you want to learn how to take photos with sun behind the subject and get natural colors.
+That’s why it’s a must-have if you want to learn how to take photos with sun behind the subject and get natural colors.